 This job requires you to have great intelligence, integrity, competence and social skills, and so much more.
 So be prepared for a thorough and exhaustive interview.

-Here are a few questions you may be asked during job interview for a medical doctor position:
+Here are a few questions you may be asked during your job interview:

 - Why did you choose this career?
 Why did you choose this specialty?